CurtisNewbie/omnidb_mug/README.md

 # omnidb_mug

-CLI console for OmniDB in under 1000 lines of code :D
+CLI console for OmniDB in under 1000 lines of code :D (the code is terrible but it works)

 ```sh
 # install dependencies